Predicting minimum tillage adoption among smallholder farmers using micro-level and policy variables

 Published on: 25 October 2014

-The Editors-in-Chief and Associate Editors wish to recognise the following three articles, which offer particularly strong contributions to the field of agricultural and food economics.
+The Editors wish to recognise the following recently published articles for their strong contributions to the field of agricultural and food economics.

 Agricultural and Food Economics (AFE) is an international peer-reviewed and open access journal published on behalf of the Italian Society of Agricultural Economics.
 AFE welcomes research articles from economists, scholars and researchers from all over the world to publish problem-oriented and high-quality articles.
 AFE publishes only original articles from a wide variety of economic perspectives that address current and relevant issues related to the agricultural and food system.
 AFE publishes articles focused on applied analysis, the discussion of innovative results, and relevant policy and managerial implications.
 AFE seeks clearly written articles from experts in the field, to promote insightful understanding of the current trends in the agri-food system.